GoncaloFelicio/Practice-Data-Tasks/README.md

 # Data-Problems
-Small coding tasks and challenges to practice data case studies
+Coding tasks and challenges to practice data case studies